kitor/ml-ghidra/docs/StateObjects.md

 While going on into details of `TaskClass` is beyond scope of this document;
-in most cases you will find a data structure created just before `CreateStateObject` call, where result of such call is saved to some early field of this structure.
-This is very likely the data structure that also gets passed into Arg1 of state change functions.
+in most cases you will find a data structure created just before `CreateStateObject` call.

+Result of such call is saved to some early field of this structure.
+The structure is very likely the data structure that also gets passed into Arg1 of state change function calls.